utshomax/postman-docs/src/pages/docs/publishing-your-api/custom-doc-domains.md

 <img alt="Team menu with Team Settings selected" src="https://assets.postman.com/postman-docs/team-settings-menu-selected.jpg" width="350px"/>

-Select **Custom domains** from the left-hand menu.
-You can view custom domains that have been added for your team and the verification status for each domain.
+Select **Custom domains** to view custom domains that have been added for your team and the verification status for each domain.
 Select **View Details** next to a domain get the verification records needed to [verify your domain](#verifying-your-domain).

 ![Viewing custom domains](https://assets.postman.com/postman-docs/v10/custom-domains-view-v10.jpg)